-I took my daughter to the mall this weekend.
 I was carrying her and as I walked by the mattress store, the mattress salesman out front, unsuccessfully trying to lure people in, took one look at my daughter and said, “You are way too big for your mom to be carrying you.”

 I had to bite my little “trying to be a good example” tongue because what I really wanted to say was, “Beat it, mattress man.”